 The several terms used to define this vast group can be confusing to people, however, with research and understanding it is quite easy to figure them out.
 One such word is the LGBTTQQIAAP which is an extension of the original denomination of LGBT.

 As the world gets more diverse and inclusive, the LGBT community has also grown every year.
-So much so that the term itself has evolved to have several added letters which represent other parts of the gender spectrum.
+So much so that the term itself has evolved to have several added letters that represent other parts of the gender spectrum.

 These words are mainly introduced so that all the sections of society that lie under the vast spectrum of LGBT can be properly represented.